ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 3. Display the logs of the `myjobrun` job run.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
-In this example, the job run log displays the output of `"Hello World!"`.
+In this example, the job run log displays the output of `Hello World!`.
 Use the `jobrun get` command to display the details of the job run, including its running instances.
 The following command displays the logs of `myjobrun-2-0` (the second instance of this job run) where `myjobrun` is the name of the job run, `2` is the second instance of the job run, and the `0` is the `retryindex` value of the job run.

     ```
     ibmcloud ce jobrun logs --instance myjobrun-2-0